patconnole/openc2-oif-orchestrator/docs/README.md

 ### GUI User Credentials

 > Note: Admin and User GUI use the same default credentials
-> but are separate logins
+> but represent different logins.

 * Username: admin
 * PW: password

 ### Ports
-The following ports are configured as defaults for OIF
+The following ports are configured as defaults for OIF functions:
-functions:
-- Logger GUI - HOST:8081
-- OIF GUI - HOST:8080
+- 8080 - OIF GUI: Access the OIF Orchestrator GUI in a web browser
+- 5000 - HTTPS Listener: Consumer Devices send messages to this port
-- OIF API - HOST:8080/api
+- 8081 - Logger GUI (beta)
-- HTTPS - Orchestrator: HOST:5000(default)
+- 8080/api - OIF API

 ## System Requirements
 Minimum requirements to run the OIF Orchestrator